servantboy/The-Revelation-Riddle/chapters/022_two_testaments_one_story.md

 A testament excludes as well as includes.
 Those outside the promise do not receive the inheritance, even though the testament exists.

+The death of the Testator did not abolish the Law, but placed it fully into force as a condemning testament for all outside of Christ, while the New Testament supersedes it only for those who are under grace by faith.

 ---

 V - The cross marks the transition from Law to grace